Wintermute3/relay/README-PIZERO.md

 ## repo: relay / pi zero

 ```
-04-May-2021
+03-Jul-2021
 Michael Nagy
 bright.tiger@gmail.com
 (813) 731-1470
 ```

-A `pi zero` is a client which can accept command sequences from an orchestrator (typically a `raspberry pi`) and execute gpio on/off and audio playback operations.
+One or more `pi zero` clients can accept command sequences from an orchestrator (typically a `raspberry pi`) and execute gpio on/off and audio playback operations.
 See the parallel `README-OVERVIEW.md` and `README-RASPBERRYPI.md` files for more information.

 ## starting with an unconfigured Raspberry Pi Zero, do the following: